 Alternative versions: A quite different fully orchestrated version can be found on Introspection 2 and a new age setting opens Bach for a New Age

-Notes: This is a then rare solo effort from Van Leer on flute that now often features in the live act.
+Notes: This is a then rare solo effort from van Leer on flute that now often features in the live act.
 Bach wrote a number of three movement sonatas for flute and keyboard.
 This appears to be the siciliano from J S Bach's Sonata for Flute or Recorder and Harpsichord in E flat Major (BWV 1030).
 Brief applause can be heard at the end.

 A note on the Sonata form (from Wikipedia)